-How to Completely Optimize Your Google My Business Listing
+Google My Business: How to Completely Optimize Your GMB Listing

 - Add healthy and safety attributes.

-9. Use the Special Attributes
+9. Use The Special Attributes

-Newer features to GMB allow black-owned and women-led businesses to be highlighted on their profile.
+Newer features to GBP allow Black-owned and women-led businesses to be highlighted on their profile.

 These also allow for other features like outdoor seating and the like.